0x13d-git/com.thirteendelta.www/doc/README.md

 * 8(a) Minority Owned
 * 100% Veteran Owned
-* HUBZone Qualified
-* CRDA Research Arm
+* CRDA Research: _The purpose of a CRADA is to make available Government facilities, intellectual property, and expertise for collaborative interactions that lead to useful, marketable products that benefit public health._

 NAICS Codes:
 * 541511 Custom Computer Programming Services
 *

-### Military
+### Military Influence

-Military: 13D - Tactical Data specialist
+Military MOS: 13D - Tactical Data specialist

 The principal founder of the company proudly served as a 13D in the US Army.
 This is a Tactical Data Specialist and he credits this training and experiences across two combat deployments for much of his value system and ability to think critically.